 While within the benefits of the ketogenic diet, there is the great advantage of eliminating many precancerous cells that need glucose to survive.
 Just dropping sugar can help.

 According to a 2016 cancer research study, there is a direct link between excess sugar in the diet and the development of breast cancer.

 For all these things, following a ketogenic diet is an option that will bring healthy changes in your life.
-And if you decide not to follow a ketogenic diet, eating a sugar-free diet is 100% recommended to improve your life in all aspects.
+And if you decide not to follow a ketogenic diet, eating a sugar-free diet is 100% recommended to improve your life.

 Refined and ultra-processed foods